WeeslaX/Weeslaniac/README.md

 - "test_case.py Location" refers to the location where the output python script will be saved.

 4. Select "Save" to start fuzzing.

-## Future Enhancements (In order of priorities)

-- Adding more user options to the "Settings" pop-up box, such as UI event percentage and customized input text.
-- Simple Terminal interface that provides all the neccessary tools to manage and run the fuzzing tool.
-- Mutator_W: Run through test case once (store hashed version) before commencing mutation testing.
-- Implement drag capability.
-- Allows interaction with 3rd party apps.
-- Explore account registration capabilities.